The information in this article is up to date for tax year 2025 (taxes filed in 2026).

 To correct reject code R0000-504-02:

-- If the information in the return is entered correctly, you’ll need to file a paper return.
-Your client will need to contact the SSA to verify and/or correct the dependent’s information on file.
-They can call the SSA at 800-772-1213 or check for a local SSA office to assist.
+- if the return continues to be rejected despite correct information, the return must be filed on paper and mailed to the IRS.
+Your client will still need to contact the SSA to verify or correct Any discrepancies.
+They can call the SSA at 800-772-1213 or visit a local SSA office for assistance.

 Reject code IND-517-01